edinstance/AWS-Banking-System/README.md

     - While full AWS credentials are not strictly required for interacting with DynamoDB Local, having the AWS CLI installed is necessary for the `aws dynamodb create-table` command.
 You can configure it with fake credentials for local use if preferred:
-    - Credentials are needed for deploying the system to an AWS Account.
+    - Credentials are required to deploy the system to an AWS Account.

 4. **Python (Version 3.12 or as specified in [template.yml](template.yml)):**
     - The runtime for the Lambda functions.